 Again, the wireless image is just a graphical representation of the coverage of the Linksys router as it extended down to the first floor.
 The coverage in the center of the first floor wasn’t too bad.
 So, guests hanging out in the Family room or eating in the dining room or breakfast area had a decent wireless experience.
 However, the master bedroom and master bath (called “Owners Retreat” and “Owners Bath” by the builder) had several areas where the WiFi signal from the Linksys router was weak or non-existent.
 Also, the Nest Cameras I had for the backyard (“Covered Porch”) and garage experienced random outages due to poor connectivity to the Linksys router.

-Furthermore, I had an August smart lock on my front door (to the right of the Study) as well as the aforementioned Ring doorbell on my front porch, and they both experienced frequent drops.
+Furthermore, I had an August smart lock (affiliate link) on my front door (to the right of the Study) as well as the aforementioned Ring doorbell on my front porch, and they both experienced frequent drops.
 In fact, I purchased the August Connect to control the lock anywhere in the world, but it usually never worked which meant the lock could only be controlled while in Bluetooth range.
 I also purchased two Ring Chimes (placed outside the Dining room on the first floor and Bathroom 2 upstairs) to improve the connectivity of the Ring doorbell since they bridged the wireless network.

 I use the Study as my home office, and it has an ethernet jack so I never had a problem using a wired connection.
 However, using my phone and iPad on WiFi in my office wasn’t a great experience.